What Is Marijuana?

 Can I Get Addicted to Marijuana?

 It is entirely possible, and in fact common, to get addicted to Marijuana without even knowing it.
 A tolerance develops from the very first time you ever take a hit.
 Slightly baffled by the effects, your brain, just like with any other drug, starts to adjust and become dependent on the drug.
 Although the mild effects of the drug will not disturb the brain as intensely as other harsh drugs such as Heroin, you can still feel some minor dependent effects.
 After a long period of abusing the drug in large amounts, withdrawal symptoms have been reported such as irritability, insomnia, decreased appetite, and decreased motivation.
+These symptoms may also arise during the process of detox.

 Finding Treatment for a Marijuana Addiction

 You don’t have to live with a Marijuana addiction just because you think it’s too mild to seek out help.
-Bring back hopes of a bright future, and contact an addiction expert today for advice.
+Bring back hopes of a brighter future, and contact an addiction expert today for advice.

 What are you struggling with?